hov1417/picotcpls/README.md

 received MPJOIN, alongside the received one-time cookie and the socket in which this MPJOIN handshake was received.
 In this case tcpls_handshake() will return PTLS_ERROR_HANDSHAKE_IS_MPJOIN to indicate the server that this handshake wasn't from a new client.
+The server can the call `tcpls_mpjoin_accept(tcpls_t *tcpls, int socket, uint8_t *cookie)` assuming it stored a mapping between connid and tcpls_t*.
+This function would properly link the TCP connection to the given tcpls session if the cookie is valid.

 #### Handshake properties